Mining, demand for heating power U.S. industrial production

 Economists polled by Reuters had forecast industrial production advancing 0.4 percent in December.
 It rose at an annual rate of 8.2 percent in the fourth quarter, the biggest gain since the second quarter of 2010.

 For all of 2017, industrial output rose 1.8 percent, the first and largest increase since 2014.
+In another report, the U.S. central bank said the economy continued to expand from late November through the end of 2017.

+In its Beige Book report of anecdotal information on business activity collected from contacts nationwide, the Fed said “the outlook for 2018 remains optimistic for a majority of contacts across the country.”

-The data was seen supportive of an interest rate increase in March from the Fed.
+The reports were seen supportive of an interest rate increase in March from the Fed.
 Prices for U.S. Treasuries fell, with the yield on the interest rate sensitive two-year note hitting a nine-year high.
-The dollar rose against a basket of currencies and stocks on Wall Street were trading higher.
+The dollar briefly rose against a basket of currencies, but later surrendered gains.

 Manufacturing output, which accounts for more than 70 percent of industrial production, gained only 0.1 percent in December.
 Data for October and November was, however, revised to show factory output rising 1.5 percent and 0.3 percent respectively instead of the previously reported 1.4 percent and 0.2 percent.